Environmental Engineering Undergraduate Assessment

 Program Educational Objectives

-The Program Education Objectives for the Bachelor of Science degree in Environmental Engineering are that within five years:
+The Program Educational Objectives for the Bachelor of Science degree in Environmental Engineering are that within five years:

 - Graduates will be successfully employed in environmental engineering or related careers and will become independent thinkers and effective communicators, team members, and decision makers.